yarosh9/grph/README.md

 Great appreciation to **Wassily Kandinsky**, whose works and philosophy have inspired and continue to inspire!

+This project (NEANTHROPOMORPHICS) is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).
+The full text of the license is available in the LICENSE file.

 * [Wassily Kandinsky on WikiArt](https://www.wikiart.org/en/wassily-kandinsky)

 ## License